 - The climax of the third Knight and Rogue book takes place during a rainstorm.
 It kind of had to, considering the villains only work during storms, but that doesn't make the sword fight any less cool.

-- The Star Wars Expanded Universe novel Wedge's Gamble had a Dogfight in the Rain.
+- The Star Wars Expanded Universe novel Wedge's Gambit had a Dogfight in the Rain.
 Rogue Squadron made use of Coruscant's justifiably extreme weather patterns to bring down a section of the inner layer of the planetary deflector shield with an enormous thunderstorm.
 Then Corran Horn flew a fighter into the thunderstorm (and was followed by TIE fighters) to blow up the power supply of the shield's outer layer.

 Live Action TV

 - The fight at the end of the first episode of the reboot of The Bionic Woman.